Can I Take an Education Loan in Second Year? Eligibility, Process & Tips

 • Partial interest payments, EMI options during study, and understanding lender terms help manage costs effectively.

-Why are Mid-Course Education Loans Needed?
+Why Are Mid-Course Education Loans Needed?

+Education loans are becoming one of the fastest-growing segments for NBFCs, driven by increasing demand for higher education.
 Among all this, you might assume your savings or family support will suffice.
 However, unforeseen scenarios often arise.

-Colleges may increase fees in subsequent years.
+1. Tuition Fee Hikes: Colleges may increase fees in subsequent years.

-Semester exchange or international certifications can be expensive.
+2. Study Abroad Opportunities: Semester exchange or international certifications can be expensive.

-Financial burdens can arise unexpectedly.
+3. Medical Emergencies or Family Issues: Financial burdens can arise unexpectedly.

-Workshops, online certifications, or practical projects.
+4. Additional Learning Programs: Workshops, online certifications, or practical projects may require extra funds.

 Lenders understand these challenges and have specific schemes in place for students who require loans after commencing their course.